 PEG Selector: Interactive Prototype

-Selecting the right polyethylene glycol (PEG) for a given application is rarely straightforward.
-Molecular weight, functional group chemistry, polymer architecture, solubility, intended application, and commercial context all interact β€” and in practice, this information is often fragmented across vendor catalogs and datasheets.
+Selecting the right polyethylene glycol (PEG) is rarely straightforward.
+Molecular weight, functional group chemistry, polymer architecture, solubility, and application context all interact — and this information is typically scattered across vendor catalogs and datasheets.

-PEG Selector β€” Interactive Prototype is a non-commercial, exploratory MVP (minimum viable product) designed to demonstrate how PEG selection and PEGylation decision-making can be streamlined through structured data, interactive filtering, and explainable logic.
-As an MVP, the tool focuses on core functionality and representative data to illustrate how a full-scale scientific decision-support system could be designed, without attempting to be exhaustive or definitive.
+The PEG Selector is a non-commercial MVP (Minimum Viable Product ) demonstrating how PEG selection and PEGylation decision-making can be streamlined through structured data, interactive filtering, and explainable logic.
+It focuses on core functionality and representative data to show how a full-scale scientific decision-support tool could work — without claiming to be exhaustive or definitive.

 Intended Users & Research Context